tommccoy1/embers-of-autoregression/README.md

 - Each file is in [jsonlines](https://jsonlines.readthedocs.io/en/latest/) format
 - For now, the only ones that are ready to be run are the ones that start with `rot` (a total of 8 conditions: 4 for rot2 and 4 for rot13)
 - Each line in each file should be a totally separate conversation with the model.
 That is, provide the model with one line from the file, then record its response, then start a completely new conversation in order to process the next line.
 - These files were produced by running `python stimulus_generator_rot.py`

+## UPDATE (July 13)

+- We should rerun the "random" conditions for rot2 and rot13 - i.e., `rot13_random.jsonl` and `rot2_random.jsonl`
+- The Pig Latin stimuli are now ready.
+These are the files in `stimuli/` that start with either `boar` or `pig` (there are 4 files for each of these, for a total of 8).
+- The Acronym stimuli are now ready.
+These are the files in `stimuli/` that start with `acronym` (6 files in total).

 # Miscellaneous notes